taraskrasiuk/go_jokes_tcp_server/README.md

 Go build:
 - Run the command ``go build ./cmd/jokes`` and the run the binary.

-Open a new terminal window, and run the command using a ``ns``: ``ns localhost 8080``.
+Open a new terminal window, and run the command using a ``nc``: ``nc localhost 8080``.
 After 2 secods, you going receive the jokes within interval.